Network Management Disclosure

 (AS OF NOVEMBER 20, 2011)

-The Federal Communications Commission (“FCC”) has adopted rules that require broadband Internet access service providers such as Time Warner Cable to publish certain information about their services.
+The Federal Communications Commission (“FCC”) has adopted rules that require broadband Internet access service providers such as Time Warner Cable’s parent, Charter Communications Operating, LLC and its subsidiaries providing the services (“Spectrum”), to publish certain information about their services.
 See 47 C.F.R. §§ 8.1-8.11.
-In accordance with those rules, this document provides information concerning three aspects of the dedicated broadband Internet access services that Time Warner Cable provides to customers through the federal E-Rate program: (1) the practices that Time Warner Cable employs to manage its network, (2) key performance characteristics of Time Warner Cable’s dedicated Internet access service offerings to E-rate customers, and (3) certain commercial terms applicable to these services.
-These disclosures are intended to provide information to schools and libraries that currently purchase Dedicated Internet Access service through participation in the federal “E-rate” program (or that may do so in the future), as well as to providers of applications, services, and content that make use of Time Warner Cable’s network to reach users.
+In accordance with those rules, this document provides information concerning three aspects of the dedicated broadband Internet access services that Spectrum provides to customers through the federal E-Rate program: (1) the practices that Spectrum employs to manage its network, (2) key performance characteristics of Spectrum’s dedicated Internet access service offerings to E-rate customers, and (3) certain commercial terms applicable to these services.
+These disclosures are intended to provide information to schools and libraries that currently purchase Dedicated Internet Access service through participation in the federal “E-rate” program (or that may do so in the future), as well as to providers of applications, services, and content that make use of Spectrum’s network to reach users.

 The broadband marketplace is dynamic and constantly changing.
-While this document is intended to be thorough and current, Time Warner Cable expects to continue evaluating its approach to network management in response to changes in technology and Internet usage, and it reserves the right to adopt new or different network management practices.
-Time Warner Cable will provide updates regarding such changes when warranted, and the information provided in this statement may be revised and updated from time to time.
-In addition, other aspects of Time Warner Cable’s services—such as prices and performance capabilities—are subject to change.
-Updated information can always be found by visiting Time Warner Cable’s Business Class website at business.timewarnercable.com.
+While this document is intended to be thorough and current, Spectrum expects to continue evaluating its approach to network management in response to changes in technology and Internet usage, and it reserves the right to adopt new or different network management practices.
+Spectrum will provide updates regarding such changes when warranted, and the information provided in this statement may be revised and updated from time to time.
+In addition, other aspects of Spectrum’s services—such as prices and performance capabilities—are subject to change.
+Updated information can always be found by visiting Spectrum Business’ website at business.timewarnercable.com.

 I. NETWORK MANAGEMENT PRACTICES

-Time Warner Cable endeavors to provide its customers and others who use its network with quality service.
-To further this goal, Time Warner Cable utilizes various tools and techniques to address external factors that may undermine the quality of network performance.
+Spectrum endeavors to provide its customers and others who use its network with quality service.
+To further this goal, Spectrum utilizes various tools and techniques to address external factors that may undermine the quality of network performance.

 A. Network Congestion